-Chapter 510, gives us the world's largest Diabolus ex Machina.
+Chapter 510 gives us the world's largest Diabolus ex Machina.
 One of the Stern Ritter turns out to have a brother (the one with Ditto Fighter capabilities) that was only mentioned is this very chapter.
-Turns out the Juha Bach was was that guy.
-Juha Bach is completely unharmed, steals Old Man Yama's Bankai and slashes him once, killing him instantly.
+Turns out the Juha Bach was actually that guy.
+Juha Bach is completely unharmed, steals Old Man Yama's Bankai and slashes him once, cutting him in half.
 Even Aizen wasn't this bad.

 The recent revelations about Retsu Unohana.
 She's a super badass, we all knew it.
 Except this serves zero purpose as development for Kenpachi.
 All of Retsu's power, her entire story arc is pointless.
 She exists to train Zaraki, be cut down by him and make him stronger than her, all the while lamenting how her greatest regret was making him shackle himself mentally.
 Remember, strong women only exist for the benefit of men and have to guide them.
 Yeah, unfortunate implications much?

 Forget implications, Kyoraku sends his best fighter to train the guy who has a potential to be another great fighter.
 The catch?
 They fight to death.
 And Unohana dies.
 Yeah.

 Don't forget the worst part.
 Unohana was not only their best fighter, but their best healer.
 That's right, Zaraki has just killed the Gotei 13's most powerful healer.
 Which means they're more than likely screwed the next time they get slaughtered like this.
 It almost seems like it's a ploy to make the Gotei 13 completely useless so Ichigo can be the only competent character in the cast.